Go Ad-Free

 Skeptic Discovers Benefit of Soap for Neuropathy

 A reader reports good results using soap for neuropathy and RLS.
-Putting soap with essential oils near the legs may activate TRP channels to reduce nerve pain.
+Soap with essential oils may activate TRP channels to reduce nerve pain.

 Do you suffer from nerve pain?
 This type of pain can be quite difficult to treat.
 Medications such as gabapentin (Neurontin) or pregabalin (Lyrica) may ease the discomfort, especially at first.
 However, both drugs can trigger adverse reactions that may be very unpleasant.
 In addition, people sometimes have trouble stopping the medicines.
 Have you ever tried a peculiar home remedy like soap for neuropathy?
 It might not work, but it is unlikely to cause harm.
 One skeptical reader tried it and reported benefit for both the neuropathic pain and for the restless legs syndrome (RLS).